Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

 The $\Ke$ contribution is estimated using a full GEANT simulation of the STAR detector for both $K^0_L$ and charged kaons.
-We use the $K_S^0$ $\pt$ spectra measured by STAR as an input in these simulations.
+We use the $K_S^0$ $\pt$ spectra measured by STAR~\cite{Aggarwal:2010ig,Agakishiev:2011ar,XiaopingZhang:Sqm2015} as an input in these simulations.
 The efficiency for $\Ke$ reconstruction is very low at low $\pt$ due to a DCA cut applied in the analysis: 2\% at $\pt=0.5$~\gevc\ and 5\% at $\pt=1$~\gevc.
-We compared the $\Ke$ background to the expected heavy flavor electron yield taking into account the single electron reconstruction efficiency and acceptance.
-In the case of Au+Au 200 GeV, we use the \HFE\ spectra measured by PHENIX \cite{Adare:2010de} as an input.
-For Au+Au 39 and 62.4 GeV, the \HFE\ $\pt$ spectrum is not available and we use a perturbative QCD prediction for \HFE\ production~\cite{FONLL:RamonaVogt} scaled by the number of binary collisions.
+We compared the $\Ke$ background to the expected heavy-flavor decay electron yield taking into account the single electron reconstruction efficiency and acceptance.
+In the case of Au+Au collisions at 200 GeV, we use the \HFE\ spectra measured by PHENIX \cite{Adare:2010de} as an input.
+For Au+Au collisions at 39 and 62.4 GeV, the \HFE\ $\pt$ spectrum for low $\pt$ is not available and we use a perturbative QCD prediction for \HFE\ production~\cite{FONLL:RamonaVogt} scaled by the number of binary collisions.
 The \HFE\ measurements in \pp\ at \sNN{200} GeV are consistent with the upper limit of the pQCD calculation; therefore, we use the upper limit on the predictions as an estimate of \HFE\ yield at lower energies.
 The $\Ke$ electron background is small at 200 GeV and it decreases with increasing $\pt$: we estimate it to be 8\% for $\pt<1$~\gevc\ and less than 2\% for $\pt>3$~\gevc.
-However, the heavy quark production cross-section decreases faster with decreasing energy than does the cross-section for strangeness production.
+However, the heavy quark production cross section decreases faster with decreasing energy than does the cross section for strangeness production.
 Thus the relative $\Ke$ electron background is larger at 39 and 62.4~GeV than at the top RHIC energy: it amounts to $\approx 30\%$ for $\pt<0.5$~\gevc\ and $\approx 10\%$ for $0.5<\pt<3$~\gevc\ at 62.4 GeV.
 It is even higher at 39~GeV: $\approx 50\%$ for $\pt<0.5$~\gevc\ and $\approx 20\%$ for $0.5<\pt<3$~\gevc.
-We calculate the $\Ke$ $v_2$ using a GEANT simulation of the STAR detector taking as input the kaon $\pt$ spectrum and $v_2$ measured by STAR.
-The expected $\Ke$ $\pt$ spectrum and $v_2$ are then subtracted from the measured non-photonic electron yield and $v_2$.
+We calculate the $\Ke$ $v_2$ using a GEANT simulation of the STAR detector taking as input the kaon $\pt$ spectrum~\cite{Aggarwal:2010ig,Agakishiev:2011ar,XiaopingZhang:Sqm2015} and $v_2$~\cite{Abelev:2008ae,STAR:v2:BES} measured by STAR.
+The expected $\Ke$ $\pt$ spectrum and $v_2$ are then subtracted from the measured electron yield and $v_2$.